chrisgalgojr/chrisgalgojr.github.io/blog.md

 title: "Blog"
 ---

 Welcome!
 This is the repository for my blog posts.
+Enjoy reading!

 <ul>
   {% for post in site.posts %}